 A high-resolution setting may cause your TV to struggle to keep up with the stream.
 Hence, choose a lower resolution for the screen mirroring if you are willing to compromise the clarity of the mirrored content.

 Fix 3.
-Restart the Router
+Restart the home network and receiver

 A restart on the router can solve network issues.
 If you have not restarted your router, you can give this solution a try.
 Press the power button on the device and keep it unplugged from the network for several minutes.
 Then, check if the screen mirroring goes smoothly on your TV.

 Fix 4.
-Restart the Phone and TV
+Restart the sender and TV

 Next, try restarting your phone and TV to remove the temporary glitches that cause the performance issue.
 Generally, to restart a phone, press and hold the power button on the phone until the restart option appears.